elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 #### Metabolic engineering designs and enzyme data

+### Description
-One of the most common tasks in microbial biotechnology is the use of microorganisms for the production of small molecules, fine chemicals, vitamins etc. The data sharing approaches outlined above are suitable for organisms that are not genetically modified.
+One of the most common tasks in microbial biotechnology is the use of microorganisms for the production of small molecules, fine chemicals, vitamins etc.

+### Considerations
+The data sharing approaches outlined above are suitable for organisms that are not genetically modified.
 For those organisms that are then the genomic modifications can be recorded as described above and the constructs used for the expression of heterologous enzymes and their pathways can also be captured in the same way as the genetic parts and devices discussed above.

+### Solutions
 SBOL allows information about the enzymes and the metabolic pathways to be captured in the design document and so this is a viable approach for sharing more than just the genetics of the system.
 Databases such as SBOLME (Kuwahara et al., 2017) or [SynBioHub](https://synbiohub.org) can be used to share the data.

 Metabolite information can also be submitted to, or referred to in, [ChEBI](https://www.ebi.ac.uk/chebi/).
 Enzymes can be assigned EC numbers, according to the guidance from the [International Union of Biochemistry and Molecular Biology (IUBMB)](https://www.qmul.ac.uk/sbcs/iubmb/), to indicate their function and an entry made in the [BRaunschweig ENzyme DAtabase](https://www.brenda-enzymes.org/) (BRENDA).
 More generally, the [IUPAC-IUBMB Joint Commission on Biochemical Nomenclature (JCBN)](https://www.qmul.ac.uk/sbcs/iupac/jcbn/) encourages the communication of biochemical information using generally understood terminology.

 #### Model based designs

+### Description
 Increasingly mathematical models are built to test the design for a system before it is built.
 This approach is termed model-based design.

+### Considerations
 Models can be developed and shared to illustrate how a system is supposed to operate.
 Perhaps the most common example of this approach is in metabolic engineering where whole genome metabolic models can be developed that can be simulated to understand the production of a key metabolite under a particular growth regime.

+### Solutions
 [Systems Biology Markup Language (SBML)](http://sbml.org/Main_Page) is a popular standardised format for sharing mathematical models for which a variety of tools are available for model building.
 Models can be shared in model repositories such as [biomodels](https://www.ebi.ac.uk/biomodels/).
 SBOL can also be used to associate a genetic design with its corresponding model.
 More generally, the [COmputational Modeling in BIology NEtwork (COMBINE)](http://co.mbine.org/), provides a platform for coordinating standardisation of models in biology.

 ## Build